nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 > *   Export and import of settings
 > *   Support via email

-Ad Inserter Wordpress plugin is and advanced advertising manager - it has many features and options to automate ad insertion and to optimally monetize your website on desktop, tablet and phone displays.
+Ad Inserter Wordpress plugin is an advanced advertising manager - it has many features and options to automate ad insertion and to optimally monetize your website on desktop, tablet and phone displays.
 It provides many simple ways to insert any Javascript, HTML, PHP or advert code anywhere on the page.
 For best ad placement and to use optimal advertising positions please read the user manual to get the most of the plugin.

 > *   Check <a href="http://adinserter.pro/documentation" target="_blank">Ad Inserter documentation page</a> for detailed description of all the features and some <a href="http://adinserter.pro/settings" target="_blank">common settings</a> for quick start
 > *   Download **PDF user guide** for Ad Inserter: go to <a href="http://adinserter.pro/" target="_blank">Ad Inserter Pro plugin</a> page and below you can find button for free download of Ad Inserter User Guide